 How to Specify User Access Rights

-User Access Controls apply to a Windows or Mac account, not a LogMeIn account.
-A LogMeIn user may be able to see a computer listed in his LogMeIn account, but still may not have permission at the operating system level to actually access the host.
+User Access Controls apply to a Windows or Mac account, not a LogMeIn Central account.
+A user may be able to see a computer listed in his account, but still may not have permission at the operating system level to actually access the host.